 - Support (i.e. for bones, muscles, nerves, and more)

-- In general, MCT is relaxing for the entire nervous system
+- In general, Magnesium is relaxing for the entire nervous system

-It appears that the MCT temporarily blocks the excitement sites (known as NMDA) and calcium channel sites in the nervous system.
-These combined effects give MCT its analgesic properties.
+It appears that the Magnesium temporarily blocks the excitement sites (known as NMDA) and calcium channel sites in the nervous system.
+These combined effects give Magnesium its analgesic properties.
 Thus, the lower the magnesium levels in your blood, the more pain you feel!
 (4).
-MCT, in addition, increases the general circulation throughout the body allowing for both increased oxygenation & waste removal in damaged tissues.
+Magnesium, in addition, increases the general circulation throughout the body allowing for both increased oxygenation & waste removal in damaged tissues.

 A treatment consists of a single intravenous injection lasting about 15 minutes.
 Most patients (>70%) report improvements after a single injection.
 For others, between 2-4 treatments may be needed for optimal results.
-Immediately following the first injection, most people note increased flexibility & movement.
-In my experience, the full effects are felt the next morning.
-For severe or acute cases, I recommend two treatments within a 48-hour time period in order to effectively break the pain-cycle.
+Immediately following the first injection, people may note increased flexibility & movement.
+In our experience, the full effects are felt the next morning.
+For severe or acute cases, we recommend two treatments within a 48-hour time period if possible in order to try and break the pain-cycle.

-Magnesium Cocktail Therapy is extremely safe.
-No complications have been documented.
-In fact, this therapy is safer than aspirin.
-As a secondary effect, patients experience a mild feeling of warmth lasting a few seconds.
+Magnesium is considered a safe nutrient that is also quickly cleared.
+Patients may experience a mild feeling of warmth lasting a few seconds during the procedure.
 Consequently, a mild and transient blood pressure lowering effect may occur.
+Considerations are required for those with cardiovascular conditions.
+The speed of infusion may be adjusted as a consequence.
 Generally, during & after the injection people report on how calm and relaxed they feel.
-In fact, people often tell me that they usually get a better night sleep after MCT.

 - Bilbey DLJ, Prabhakarab VM.
 Muscle cramps and magnesium deficiency: case reports.
 Can Fam Physician 1996;42:1348-51